Maryland Lease Extension - Free Consultation

 Decision in Newham

-An example of a Lease Extension matter before the tribunal for a Maryland premises is 151A Ham Park Road in May 2010.
+An example of a Lease Extension matter before the tribunal for a Maryland property is 151A Ham Park Road in May 2010.
 The matter came before the Tribunal by way of a vesting order made on 12 June 2009 Deputy District Judge Coonan in Bow County Court.
 The tribunal decided that the sum payable for the m to be paid for the lease extension was £21,445 This case was in relation to 1 flat.